-Section 52 Home work and telework
+Home work and telework

-- (1) The employment relationship of an employee who performs work for an employer at home or at another agreed place, pursuant to conditions agreed in the employment contract (hereinafter referred to as "home work") or who performs work for an employer at home or at another agreed place, pursuant to conditions agreed in the employment contract, using information technology (hereinafter referred to as "telework") within the working time arranged by themselves, shall be governed by this Act, with the following deviations: - a) provisions on the arrangement of determined weekly working time, continuous daily rest, continuous weekly rest and on stoppage shall not apply to such employee,

-- b) in cases of substantive personal obstacles to work, the employee shall not be entitled to wage compensation from the employer, except in case of death of a family member, - c) such employee shall not be entitled to wage for overtime work, to wage surcharge for a period of work during a public holiday, to wage surcharge for a period of work on Saturday, to wage surcharge for work on Sunday, to wage surcharge for a period of night work and wage compensation for work in constrained working environments, unless the employer agrees otherwise with an employee. - (2) The employer shall adopt measures to facilitate telework, in particular: - a) shall provide, install and perform regular maintenance of hardware and software necessary for the performance of telework, except in cases where an employee performing telework uses their own equipment, - b) shall ensure, especially with regard to software, security of the data processed and used in telework, - c) shall inform the employee of all restrictions on the use of hardware and software and also of the penalties for any breach of these restrictions. - (3) The employer shall adopt measures to prevent employees performing home work or telework from becoming isolated from other employees and give them an opportunity to meet with other employees. - (4) Working conditions for employees who work from home or telework may not disadvantage such employees in comparison with comparable employees who work in the employer's workplace. - (5) An employee shall not be considered to perform home work or telework if they work at home or at another agreed workplace than usual only occasionally or in exceptional circumstances with the consent of employer or under an agreement with them subject to the condition that the type of work that the employee performs under the employment contract allows this.
+- (1) The employment relationship of an employee who performs work for an employer at home or at another agreed place, pursuant to conditions agreed in the employment contract (hereinafter referred to as "home work") or who performs work for an employer at home or at another agreed place, pursuant to conditions agreed in the employment contract, using information technology (hereinafter referred to as "telework") within the working time arranged by themselves, shall be governed by this Act, with the following deviations: - a) provisions on the arrangement of determined weekly working time, continuous daily rest, continuous weekly rest and on stoppage shall not apply to such employee, - b) in cases of substantive personal obstacles to work, the employee shall not be entitled to wage compensation from the employer, except in case of death of a family member, - c) such employee shall not be entitled to wage for overtime work, to wage surcharge for a period of work on a public holiday, to wage surcharge for the period of night work and to wage compensation for work in constrained working environments, unless the employee agrees otherwise with the employer. - (2) The employer shall adopt measures to facilitate telework, in particular: - a) shall provide, install and perform regular maintenance of hardware and software necessary for the performance of telework, except in cases where an employee performing telework uses their own equipment, - b) shall ensure, especially with regard to software, security of the data processed and used in telework, - c) shall inform the employee of all restrictions on the use of hardware and software and also of the penalties for any breach of these restrictions - (3) The employer shall adopt measures to prevent employees performing home work or telework from becoming isolated from other employees and give them an opportunity to meet with other employees. - (4) Working conditions for employees who work from home or telework may not disadvantage such employees in comparison with comparable employees who work in the employer's workplace. - (5) An employee shall not be considered to perform home work or telework if they work at home or at another agreed workplace than usual only occasionally or in exceptional circumstances with the consent of employer or under an agreement with them subject to the condition that the type of work that the employee performs under the employment contract allows this.